 Inflammation of the appendix is called appendicitis.
-Appendicitis is due to a bacterial infection inside the appendix, which causes the appendix to swell and become painful.
+The inflammation is produced by a bacterial infection inside the appendix, which causes the structure to swell and become painful.

 Scientists are not sure how the appendix infection arises.
-One idea is that bits of stool from the large intestine block the opening to the appendix.
-Bacteria in the stool may infect the appendix.
-Another idea is that mucus made by the appendix blocks the opening of the appendix instead of flowing into the large intestine.
-The opening of the appendix may also be blocked by food material.
+One idea is that bits of stool from the large intestine block the opening to the structure.
+Bacteria in the stool may then infect the appendix.
+Another idea is that mucus made by the appendix blocks the opening of the structure instead of flowing into the large intestine.
+The opening may also be blocked by food material.
 A third idea is that bacteria from a stomach or small intestine infection enter the appendix and multiply.

 The membrane that lines the abdominal cavity and covers the organs in the cavity is called the peritoneum.
 If a swollen and infected appendix bursts, the peritoneum may become inflamed.
 This is an extremely serious condition called peritonitis.

 Most people with appendicitis are treated by removal of the appendix.
-People without an appendix appear to live a normal life.
+People without the structure appear to live a normal life.

 Large Intestine Facts

-2. The parts of the large intestine, starting from where the small intestine connects to it, are the cecum, the colon (which is the longest part and has several sections) and the rectum.
+2. The large intestine consists of the cecum, the colon (which is the longest part and has several sections), and the rectum.

-3. In the large intestine, excess water is removed from the intestinal contents and absorbed into the bloodstream.
+3. The main function of the large intestine is to absorb excess water from the intestinal contents and send it into the bloodstream.
 If too much water is removed, a person will experience constipation.
 If too little water is removed, the person will experience diarrhea.

 Most of the bacteria in the large intestine are harmless.
-Some - and perhaps many - are very helpful.
+Some—and perhaps many—are very helpful.
 Some of the bacteria produce vitamin K, which we absorb and use in the blood clotting process.
-Some produce B vitamins, including biotin, which we also absorb, although it is unclear how significant this absorption is with respect to our daily requirement for vitamins.
+Some produce B vitamins, including biotin, which we also absorb.
+It's unclear how significant this absorption is with respect to our daily requirement for vitamins, however.
 Large intestine bacteria may also decrease the level of pathogenic (disease-causing) organisms in the intestine.

 Some intestinal bacteria ferment soluble fiber into short-chain fatty acids.
-The short-chain fatty acids (SCFA) have been found to have a number of health benefits, including helping to maintain blood glucose levels, reducing the level of LDL cholesterol (the “bad” cholesterol) in the body and stimulating the activity of the immune system.
+The short-chain fatty acids (SCFA) are thought to have a number of health benefits, including helping to maintain blood glucose levels, reducing the level of LDL cholesterol (the “bad” cholesterol) in the body, and stimulating the activity of the immune system.

 Ulcerative colitis is a type of inflammatory bowel disease that is similar to Crohn’s disease but affects only the large intestine.
 The linings of both the colon and the rectum may become inflamed and develop ulcers.

-In ulcerative colitis the surface layer of the large intestine lining is inflamed, while Crohn’s disease causes both surface and deeper damage.
+In ulcerative colitis, the surface layer of the large intestine lining is inflamed.
+Crohn’s disease causes both surface and deeper damage to the intestine.
 Another difference between the two types of inflammatory bowel disease is the fact that the inflammation in ulcerative colitis is generally continuous instead of occurring in patches.

-The cause of ulcerative colitis is unknown, but the immune system reacts abnormally in the large intestine during colitis just as it does during Crohn’s disease.
+The cause of ulcerative colitis is unknown, but the immune system reacts abnormally in the large intestine during the disorder just as it does during Crohn’s disease.

 Irritable Bowel Syndrome

-Common IBS triggers include fatty foods, sorbitol, concentrated fructose, caffeinated or carbonated beverages and alcohol.
-Dairy also frequently causes IBS, although some people find that fermented dairy is safe to eat.
+Common IBS triggers include fatty foods, sorbitol, concentrated fructose, caffeinated or carbonated beverages, and alcohol.
+Dairy is also a frequent cause of IBS, although some people find that fermented dairy is safe to eat.
 Some people with diarrhea-predominant IBS find that raw vegetables and too much insoluble fiber trigger an IBS attack, while cooked vegetables and soluble fiber do not.
 People with constipation-predominant IBS may find that insoluble fiber helps their condition.

 1. The rectum is the last five to eight inches of the large intestine.

-2. The colon sends its contents into the rectum.
-The rectum stretches as it fills up.
+2. The colon sends its contents into the rectum, which stretches as it fills up.

 3. The walls of the rectum contain stretch receptors.
-When the rectum has expanded by a certain amount, the stretch receptors are stimulated and send a message to the brain, which gives us the sensation that we need to defecate (release feces from the body).
+When the rectum has expanded by a certain amount, the receptors are stimulated and send a message to the brain.
+The brain gives us the sensation that we need to defecate (release feces from the body).
 Feces is then sent into the short anal canal and then out of the body through the anus.

 4. Hemorrhoids, sometimes known as piles, are swollen veins in the anal canal (internal hemorrhoids) or close to the anus (external hemorrhoids).
-Hemorrhoids may be painful or itchy and may bleed.
+They may be painful or itchy and may bleed.